There are several ways of changing vehicle tax class. One method is to send the completed V70 form 'Application to exchange vehicle tax' to DVLA.

 If Tax Rates Increase or Decrease

 When the tax rate increases you must pay the higher rate from the first day of the month that you change the tax rate in.
 You would pay the lower rate from the first day of the next month if the tax rate decreases.

 Change Tax Class: Not Due to Expire

 Use the V70 form to change vehicle tax class providing the tax is not close to running out.
-There is a different method for those who get the reminder letter or the 'last chance' warning letter.
+But, you should use a different method if you already received the reminder letter or the 'last chance' warning letter (see below).

 In some cases you must change car tax class at a Post Office branch that deals with road tax.
 This applies where the vehicle tax is due to run out, you received a reminder, or you got a 'last chance' warning letter.